poppyclark/ridethereef/_posts/2020-10-04-reef-safe-suncreams-brands.md

 >  BEAUTY WITH A CONSCIENCE

 A brand that puts animals and the environment first- Supported by The Vegan Society and PETA as a 100% cruelty-free brand, now and always.

+They use the font- 'Accent Graphic by G'-Type in 'medium' in all black.
+Their logo is their typeface a soft black colour wrapped in an oval shape.

 ![](../uploads/reef-suncream.webp)